Green Bay, Wisconsin

-Green Bay is the principal city of the Green Bay Metropolitan Statistical Area, which covers Brown, Kewaunee, and Oconto counties.
-Green Bay is well known for being the home city of the National Football League (NFL)'s Green Bay Packers.
+Green Bay is a city in Brown County, Wisconsin, United States, and its county seat.
+It is located along the Green Bay inlet at the mouth of the Fox River on Lake Michigan.
+With a population of 107,395 at the 2020 census, it is the third-most populous city in Wisconsin and third-most populous city on Lake Michigan.
+The Green Bay metropolitan area has an estimated 335,000 residents.

+Green Bay was settled in 1634 by Jean Nicolet as a fur trading post in New France.
+Its development was shaped by its location at the mouth of the Fox River and it emerged as a center for the lumber, shipping, and paper industries in the 19th and 20th centuries.
+In the contemporary period, Green Bay's economy encompasses manufacturing, healthcare, and service sectors.
+The city is widely recognized for its association with the Green Bay Packers of the National Football League, a publicly owned franchise whose presence contributes significantly to the local economy and culture.

 History

-Samuel de Champlain, the founder of New France, commissioned Jean Nicolet to form a peaceful alliance with Native Americans in the western areas, whose unrest interfered with French fur trade, and to search for a shorter trade route to China through Canada.
+Samuel de Champlain, the founder of New France, commissioned Jean Nicolet to form a peaceful alliance with Native Americans in the western areas, whose unrest interfered with the French fur trade, and to search for a shorter trade route to China through Canada.
 Nicolet and others had learned from other First Nations of the Ho-Chunk (Winnebago) people, who identified as "People of the Sea", and believed they must reside on or near an Ocean.
 Champlain had also heard about natural resources in the area, including fertile soil, forests, and animals.
 Nicolet began his journey for this new land shortly before winter in 1634.
 In what later became a French fur-trading route, he sailed up the Ottawa River, through Lake Nipissing and down the French River to Lake Huron, then through the straits of Michilimackinac into Lake Michigan.
 He is believed to have landed at Red Banks, near the site of the modern-day city of Green Bay, Wisconsin.